juanlittledevil/juce-cmake-template/scripts/README.md

 - `generate_docs.sh`
   - Generate Doxygen/Markdown developer docs.
 See `docs/` for details.
   - Example: `./scripts/generate_docs.sh` (writes to `docs/doxydocs`)
--- `run-all-tests.sh` — (deprecated / optional)
-  - Orchestration script that builds and runs unit/stress/benchmark suites.
-We're consolidating this behavior into `run-tests.sh --all` so there is one canonical runner.
-  - Example: `./scripts/run-tests.sh --all --build-first`
 - `run-tests.sh` — Unified test runner (unit, stress, perf)
   - Powerful and flexible test runner.
 Supported options include `--build-first` / `-b`, `--build-if-missing` / `-m`, `--build-type` / `-t`, `--filter`, `--perf-threshold`, `--run-long-stress`, `--run-perf-regression`, `--extended-edge-cases`, `--asan` and `--env KEY=VALUE`.
   - New `--all` flag (planned): orchestrates unit, stress and benchmark runs from a single command.
 Use `--build-first` with `--all` to build and run everything.